-For Self-Employed claiming the Covid Payment: They will just enter the Covid payments as a taxable social welfare payment on their tax return for 2020.
+For Self-Employed claiming the Covid Payment: They will just need to enter the Covid payments as a taxable social welfare payment on their tax return for 2020.
 Revenue will include this in their income and assess the tax the total income for the year.

 Is The Covid Wage Subsidy Taxable?